javmart/zero-to-qed/docs/src/07_polymorphism.md

 ## Functor

 The Functor pattern captures the idea of mapping a function over a structure while preserving its shape.
 Lists, options, arrays, trees, and IO actions are all functors.
 Once you see the pattern, you see it everywhere: any context that wraps a value and lets you transform that value without escaping the context.
+Category theory formalizes this intuition, and the [Yoneda lemma](https://leanprover-community.github.io/mathlib4_docs/Mathlib/CategoryTheory/Yoneda.html) reveals that an object is completely determined by how other objects map into it.

 ```lean
 {{#include ../../src/ZeroToQED/Polymorphism.lean:functor_class}}